 Port Bonbonon / Tambobo Bay is located on the southern tip of Negros Island and is considered to be a typhoon shelter: partly because it is almost below the typhoon belt (very few storms come this far South); and, partly because it is protected on all sides by significant hills and open to the Sulu Sea via a dog-leg channel, which shelters the inner bay from wave action.
 Port Bonbonon and Tambobo Bay have offered shelter for boats from storms for centuries.

-Port Bonbonon is about 50KM by road South from Dumaguete City, the provincial capitol of Negros Oriental, and has been a ship building and repair location, for fishing boats and cruising yachts, for decades . . . maybe longer.
+Port Bonbonon is about 100KM by road South from Dumaguete City, the provincial capitol of Negros Oriental, and has been a ship building and repair location, for fishing boats and cruising yachts, for at least decades . . . and maybe longer.
 There is a resident boat builder in Tambobo Bay who specializes in building catamarans - although he has recently claimed to be retired, he can still muster a crew to assit with repairs and upgrades - contact Tongo Sail Inn for more information.

 Moorings In Bonbonon / Tambobo Bay

 Moorings in Tambobo Bay have been laid over the years by cruising skippers seeking a safe place to leave their yacht for extended periods.
 It is relatively easy to obtain permission to drop your own mooring in Tambobo Bay and the local residents can be recruited to look after your yacht while you are away.

 If you want to pick up a mooring then a good first contact is the Tongo Sail Inn resort, located at the West side of the entrance to Port Bonbonon, and ask them which ones may be available.
 The Tongo Sail Inn does not manage the moorings but the owner is familiar with most of the yachts in Tambobo Bay, because most of the yacht owners visit the resort's restaurant and bar to share their stories and exchange information.